Skip to main content

 [CLI] ✔ Done in 1.102s ✨

-If you need more information for debugging you can pass -l debug which will give all information about the run
+If you need more information for debugging you can pass -l debug.
+This sets the log level to debug, which logs all information about the run.

 i.e openfn debug.js -a http -l debug